United States District Court for the Southern District of New York

 The United States District Court for the Southern District of New York (in case citations, S.D.N.Y.) is a federal trial court whose geographic jurisdiction encompasses eight counties of the state of New York.
 Two of these are in New York City: New York (Manhattan) and the Bronx; six are in the Hudson Valley: Westchester, Putnam, Rockland, Orange, Dutchess, and Sullivan.
 Appeals from the Southern District of New York are taken to the United States Court of Appeals for the Second Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 Because it covers Manhattan, the Southern District of New York has long been one of the most prestigious and influential federal trial courts in the United States.
 It often has jurisdiction over America's largest financial institutions and prosecution of white-collar crime and other federal crimes.
-Because of its age, being the oldest federal court in the history of the United States, great influence, described as "the preeminent trial court in the nation", it is colloquially called the "Mother Court".
+Because of its age (being the oldest federal court in the history of the United States) and great influence (described as "the preeminent trial court in the nation"), it is colloquially called the "Mother Court".

 The district itself has had several prominent judges on its bench, including Learned Hand, Michael Mukasey, and Sonia Sotomayor, and many of the U.S. attorneys for the district have been prominent American legal and political figures, such as Elihu Root, Henry L. Stimson, Robert Morgenthau, Rudy Giuliani, James Comey, Michael J. Garcia, and Preet Bharara.